-A fund unit is a financial instrument for both Canadian GAAP and IFRS.
+A Fund Unit is a financial instrument for both Canadian GAAP and IFRS.
 Under IFRS, a liability arises where a financial instrument contains a contractual obligation to deliver cash or another financial asset to another entity.
 A mandatory requirement in the Fund's Declaration of Trust to distribute taxable income may be interpreted as a contractual obligation to deliver cash.
-Management is considering the options available to the Fund to allow it to continue accounting for fund units as equity, which includes, but is not limited to, proposing to unitholders at our Unitholder Annual and Special Meeting an amendment to the Declaration of Trust to permit greater discretion in making future distributions.
+Management has considered the options available to the Fund to allow it to continue accounting for Fund Units as equity, and as a result at the annual and special meeting of the Fund's unitholders on May 13, 2010 sought and obtained unitholder approval for an amendment to the Declaration of Trust to permit greater discretion in making future distributions.